selforganising/book/onegoodonebad/Named&Unnamed Functions.md

 #Named & Anonymous Functions

-##Why should you use anonymous functions?
+##What's good about anonymous functions?

 1) Code brevity <br>
 2) Scope management - anonymous functions can be used to create temporary/private scope <br>
 3) Anonymous functions are often handy within the context of closures and recursions.
 (A whole other talk topic.) <br>

-##Why shouldn't you use anonymous functions?
+##What's not so good about anonymous functions?

 1) Can be more difficult to debug <br>
 2) They cannot be reused <br>